nhtzq/Hello-World/README.md

 #Hello-World
+=

-#My first repository on GitHub.
+My first repository on GitHub!

-#This man is way too lazy.
+This man is way too lazy.

-I love :coffee: :basketball: :woman:.
+I love :coffee:, :basketball: and :woman:.

-That is it.
+That's it.